myersm0/what-was-said/docs/DEVELOPMENT.md

 **mod.rs**: Schema initialization (`initialize()`), foreign keys pragma, WAL mode pragma, `migrate()` for schema upgrades, re-exports, tests.

-`migrate()` runs on every startup and handles: rebuilding the entries table to add `ON DELETE CASCADE` if missing, adding the `document_minhash` column to documents if missing, migrating the claims table if it has the old `kind` column or lacks `prompt_hash` (drops and recreates the table; re-extract to repopulate), and cleaning up any orphaned entries/chunks with an FTS rebuild.
+`migrate()` runs on every startup and handles: rebuilding the entries table to add `ON DELETE CASCADE` if missing, adding the `document_minhash` column to documents if missing, migrating the claims table if it has the old `kind` column or lacks `prompt_hash` (drops and recreates the table; re-extract to repopulate), creating the `document_relations` table and its indexes if absent (also defensively `ALTER`-ing in any summary columns missing from an older copy), and cleaning up any orphaned entries/chunks with an FTS rebuild.

 **documents.rs**: Document/entry/chunk CRUD, list/get/dump, counts, merge helpers.
 - `insert_document/entry/chunks`: Write path